-With the fantastic amount of space available in the United States I am very surprised that there are not more purpose built enclosures for cats.
-This is a wonderful compromise that will help keep the peace with neighbours and I say help keep your cat more healthy.
+With the fantastic amount of space available in the United States I am very surprised that there are not more purpose-built enclosures for cats.
+This is a wonderful compromise that will help keep the peace with neighbours and I say help keep your cat healthier.
 Yes, there is a risk of getting parasites in an enclosure but the other risks are dealt with and providing for a more natural life brings health benefits.
 It will also ease the “burden” of entertaining your cat to prevent boredom (How to Entertain a Cat).

 The conclusion must be more enclosures.
-Other benefits of enclosures might be a reduction in declawing as there will be a functional outdoor area where the cat can use its claws.
+There may be a negative to full-time indoor cats in America where they declaw cats.
+The argument is that if a cat does not have to defend themselves against predators there is no need for them to have clause.
+This is a false argument quite clearly because declawing removes the toe from the last joint and as cats walk on their toes declawing is inherently cruel for that reason and many other reasons.
 Declawing is a blind spot for the American nation.
 To Europeans it is simply horrible and I think it is bound up with the full-time indoor cat culture together with veterinarians who have prioritized financial profit over health and who should be rejecting requests to declaw rather than promoting it.
 See, Declawing Cats.

 Outdoor cat problems – photos: both published under creative commons Attribution 2.0 Generic creative commons licenses.